dev260705/CALCULATOR/README.md

-# CODSOFT_Task02
+# CALCULATOR

-This is my Task02 of CodSoft Training Internship
+This is a Calculator